FoodyFood/python-package-template/README.md

 pip install -r requirements.txt
 ```

+## Running The Code Directly

+You can directly execute the python code by running `python3 ./python_package/main_module.py` in your terminal.

 ## Building The WHL File

 To build the wheel you can either do it manually by using these commands, or if you have `make` innstalled you can just `make build`.